 Strom's research has also resulted in photo documentary books, documentary films, as well as CD recordings.
 He is the author of The Book of Klezmer: The History, The Music, The Folklore (2002)" is a 400 page history with original photos and sheet music gathered by Strom during his seventy-plus ethnographic trips to Central and Eastern Europe.
 A Wandering Feast: A Journey Through the Jewish Culture of Eastern Europe written in collaboration with his wife, Elizabeth Schwartz, is part cookbook, part travelogue (2005).

 Included in Program Fee:

 * Withdrawals are effective on the date that the CES Faculty-Led Program staff receives written notification from you, the student.
 Email notification is acceptable.

 Funding & Scholarship Information:

 website for more information about financial aid, scholarships, military and veterans benefits, and other funding sources.

-All students accepted to the Music & Culture program will be eligible to receive a $375 scholarship, generously provided through the Marie Hornik Scholarship for Study Abroad in the Czech Republic.
-In order for the funds to be disbursed, students will need to submit a thank you note to the donor.
-Further information regarding this scholarship will be provided once the program closes for applications.
+All students accepted to the Music & Culture program faculty-led study abroad program for Summer 2019 will receive the Marie Hornik Scholarship for Study Abroad in the Czech Republic.
+Students do not need to apply for this scholarship, as all students accepted to the program will automatically be considered.
+In order to receive funds, students will need to write a thank you note to the donor.
+Further information regarding this scholarship, including the amount of the scholarship, will be provided to students upon acceptance to the faculty-led program.